apiaryio/apiaryio.github.com/_posts/2016-07-04-Test-Your-Swagger-API.md

 It's a [long time][original-dredd-article] since we announced [Dredd][dredd], an Open Source framework for testing HTTP-based APIs.
 Over the years it grown into a fully-featured, mature, and very popular tool.
 The main flaw remaining was the fact that Dredd was able to read only [API Blueprint][api-blueprint] format.

 Now that's not true anymore!
 With 1.1.0 release, all Dredd's features are now available also for users of the [Swagger][swagger] API description format.
-It's an experimental support, but that's mainly because it's an initial implementation and it isn't battle-tested yet.
-We would like to invite everyone interested to try it out and help us to put down the "experimental" label as soon as possible.
+Since version 1.5.0 the Swagger support is considered production-ready.
+Here we would like to thank to all the adventurous minds who helped us to improve the initial implementation.
+Only thanks to you we could remove the "experimental" label so soon!

 Please follow the [Quickstart][quickstart] tutorial to see how easy is to employ Dredd in your API's life cycle.
-Also, there's an [example application][dredd-example] you can use as a starting point
+Also, there's an [example application][dredd-example] you can use as a starting point.

 ## Write Dredd Hooks in Your Favorite Language

 Expressive power of API description formats has its limits and testing can easily get rather complex when it meets real-world situations.
 One of the coolest features of Dredd is its extensivity by so-called [hooks][].
 Hooks are pieces of arbitrary code you can get executed before or after every test case.

-Originally Dredd was able to execute only hooks written in JavaScript, but in recent months it got first-class support for many other languages, namely Perl, PHP, Python, Ruby, and Go (experimental).
-Since there's a [tutorial][hooks-new-language] how to implement new hook handler, every now and then contributors come with support for their favorite language.
+Originally Dredd was able to execute only hooks written in JavaScript, but in recent months it got first-class support for many other languages, namely [Perl][], [PHP][], [Python][], [Ruby][], and [Go][].
+Since there's a [tutorial][hooks-new-language] on how to implement new hook handler, every now and then contributors come with support for their favorite language.

 Here we would like to thank especially to [Dom Del Nano][ddelnano], who did tremendous job with his PHP hooks and with Go support.